vincenzocivale/prova/Esercitazione_3/Readme.md

 #### Introduction

 This project was inspired by the study of Kedzierska et al. (2025) at Microsoft Research, titled ["Zero-shot evaluation reveals limitations of single-cell foundation models"](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-025-03574-x?utm_source=bmc_etoc&utm_medium=email&utm_campaign=CONR_13059_AWA1_GL_DTEC_054CI_TOC-250419#Sec3).
 Their research showed that prominent single-cell foundation models such as **scGPT** and Geneformer often underperform in zero-shot settings, sometimes failing to surpass simple baseline methods.
 However, their evaluation was limited to embeddings extracted only from the final output layer of these models.

 Motivated by this observation, this work investigates whether embeddings extracted from *intermediate layers* of scGPT might provide richer and more predictive information.
 This hypothesis is supported by findings in the paper ["Perception Encoder: The best visual embeddings are not at the output of the network"](https://arxiv.org/abs/2504.13181), which suggests that, for certain tasks, the most informative representations reside in inner layers rather than the final output.

-Motivated by this observation, this work investigates whether embeddings extracted from intermediate layers of scGPT might provide richer and more predictive information.
-This hypothesis is supported by findings in the paper "Perception Encoder: The best visual embeddings are not at the output of the network", which suggests that, for certain tasks, the most informative representations reside in inner layers rather than the final output.

-A personal literature review did not reveal other studies investigating intermediate-layer embeddings of foundation models in single-cell genomics, highlighting the novelty of this analysis
+A personal literature review did not reveal other studies investigating intermediate-layer embeddings of foundation models in single-cell genomics, highlighting the novelty of this analysis.